Braves vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves are 27-18 in games they were listed as the moneyline favorite (winning 60% of those games).
+- The Braves have won 27 of the 46 games they were favored on the moneyline this season (58.7%).

-- Atlanta has gone 8-1 (winning 88.9% of its games) when playing as moneyline favorites of -250 or shorter.
+- Atlanta has a record of 8-3 when playing as moneyline favorites with odds of -225 or shorter (72.7% winning percentage).

-- The Braves have an implied moneyline win probability of 71.4% in this contest.
+- The implied moneyline probablility in this matchup gives the Braves a 69.2% chance to win.

-- Atlanta has played in 54 games with an over/under set, and have combined with its opponents to go over the total 31 times (31-20-3).
+- Atlanta has combined with opponents to hit the over on the total 31 times this season for a 31-21-3 record against the over/under.

+- The Braves have put together a 3-3-0 record ATS this season (covering 50% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.